mbrostami/lastcache/README.md

 	fmt.Printf("callback healthy, %+v, err: %v\n", val, err)

-	time.Sleep(2*time.Nanosecond)
+	// wait for cache to be expired time.Sleep(2*time.Nanosecond)

 	////////////////////////////////////
 	// failed callback, using last cache
-	// cache is expired but failure to get fresh data val, err = lc.LoadOrStore("key", func(key any) (any, bool, error) {
+	// the cache is expired but fails to get fresh data val, err = lc.LoadOrStore("key", func(key any) (any, bool, error) {
 		// return err and use last available cache return nil, true, errors.New("service unavailable")